cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 SBA-SR functionalities can also be integrated into Web Application Firewalls (WAFs) that maintain per-service state, capable of analyzing incoming and outgoing traffic to detect threats and ongoing attacks.

-Solutions like [Coraza](https://coraza.io) or [Curiefense](https://www.curiefense.io/) offer anomaly scoring for requests, making decisions to block them based on predefined thresholds.
+Solutions like <!-- cspell:disable -->[Coraza](https://coraza.io) or [Curiefense](https://www.curiefense.io/)<!-- cspell:enable --> offer anomaly scoring for requests, making decisions to block them based on predefined thresholds.
 These anomaly scores can be developed further to incorporate SBA-SR features, enhancing their effectiveness.

 To ensure all communications in-transit are encrypted, all services should use TLS v1.2 or higher, and all clients must verify the certificates presented by the server.
-CNCF projects [Istio](https://istio.io/), [Linkerd](https://linkerd.io/), [Dapr](https://dapr.io/), and [Knative](https://knative.dev/) provide robust TLS and certificate management solutions to secure inter-service communication.
+CNCF projects <!-- cspell:disable -->[Istio](https://istio.io/), [Linkerd](https://linkerd.io/), [Dapr](https://dapr.io/), and [Knative](https://knative.dev/)<!-- cspell:enable --> provide robust TLS and certificate management solutions to secure inter-service communication.

 ### Verify Service Instances

-Profiling the behavior of service instances****and evaluating Confidence Levels can leverage [eBPF](https://ebpf.io/) technology.
-Several CNCF projects use eBPF-based technology in observability, networking, and security ([Falco](https://falco.org/), [Cilium](https://cilium.io/), [Pixie](https://docs.px.dev/), and [KubeArmor](https://kubearmor.io/)). eBPF can be used to synthesize criteria describing standard service instance patterns, which can then evaluate the Confidence Level of running service instances.
+Profiling the behavior of service instances****and evaluating Confidence Levels can leverage <!-- cspell:disable -->[eBPF](https://ebpf.io/) technology.
+Several CNCF projects use eBPF-based technology in observability, networking, and security ([Falco](https://falco.org/), [Cilium](https://cilium.io/), [Pixie](https://docs.px.dev/), and [KubeArmor](https://kubearmor.io/)). eBPF<!-- cspell:enable --> can be used to synthesize criteria describing standard service instance patterns, which can then evaluate the Confidence Level of running service instances.

 An Active Observer can also identify changes in the external communication performed by service instances using a network tap, as exemplified by the Knative [Security-Guard](https://knative.dev/docs/serving/app-security/security-guard-about/#security-guard-profile-and-criteria).
-Regardless of how the Active Observer calculates the Confidence Level of service instances, it should be****integrated with automation to delete suspected compromised service instances.
+Regardless of how the Active Observer calculates the Confidence Level of service instances, it should be integrated with automation to delete suspected compromised service instances.

 Another source for determining the Confidence Level of service instances is intelligence information about CVEs included in the service image, obtainable through image scanning before or during service orchestration.